-Earlier this year it was reported that Google was in all interest to take over the Indian traveling app; Where is My Train.
+Earlier this year it was reported that Google was all interested in taking over the Indian traveling app; Where is My Train.
 Today the company announced that Google has acquired Sigmoid Labs, which runs the platform ‘Where is My Train.’
-Terms of the deal were not disclosed.
+The terms of the deal were not disclosed.

-In a statement, Google said that Bangalore-based Sigmoid Labs will be joining the company and will continue to work on the app.
+In a statement, Google said that Bangalore-based Sigmoid Labs would join the company and continue working on the app.

 We are excited that they’re joining Google and will be part of a team that will continue to build on the current offering and more. – Google spokesperson

-Available in English, Hindi, Marathi, Bengali, Tamil, Telugu, Kannada and Malayalam, Where Is My Train app also enables users to understand coach position in platforms and browse through seat/berth layouts.
+Available in English, Hindi, Marathi, Bengali, Tamil, Telugu, Kannada, and Malayalam, the Where Is My Train app also enables users to understand coach positions in platforms and browse through seats/berth layouts.

 The app, other than offering offline integration, also helps customers zero in on trains with just the source and destination or even partial train names.